 Be involved in the education process:

-Parents can take part in education, too.
-AAA’s StartSmart Online Parent Session explains the licensing process, and how to stay involved in your teen’s learning experience.
-The two-hour webinar helps parents understand and reinforce what their teen is learning in driver education to help emphasize the importance of safe driving.
+Parents are an essential part of driver education, and responsible for 85% of their teen’s in-car training.
+That can be a lot of pressure, but AAA’s StartSmart Online Parent Session can help.
+This two-hour webinar explains the licensing process, and how to stay involved in your teen’s learning experience.
+The content helps parents understand and reinforce what their teen is learning in driver education to help emphasize the importance of safe driving.
 The education can be just as important for parents as it is teens, as some parents may find that things have changed quite a bit since they obtained their own license.

 Continue to learn: